 The WALSH Test is still the tried-and-true way to decide which jurisdiction’s laws would apply in the case of – for example – a truck driver who was injured in Arizona, whose home was in Iowa.
 Which state has claim jurisdiction – Arizona, Iowa, or a different state?

 I have seen the WALSH Test applied to a case by a Workers Compensation judge many years ago.
 One of the carriers that trained me was where I became familiar with the test.
-As a claims adjuster of long ago, I handled many claims that involved injured workers which lived in one state and worked in another.
+As a claims adjuster of long ago, I handled many claims that involved injured workers who lived in one state and worked in another.

 OK, so let us look at the truck driver.
 The implied caveat is that I know each state has its own laws on multi-jurisdictions.
 OK, so here is the test –

 Worked – what state did the employee work the most in overall?

 Accident – place of accident?

 Salaried – where is the employee paid from each time?

 Hired – where was the contract of hire initiated?